Neighbourhood planning

 Apply to designate a neighbourhood area

-Parish plans and village design statements differ from neighbourhood plans in that they don't have statutory weight or status.
+Parish Plans and Village Design Statements differ from neighbourhood plans in that they do not have statutory weight or status.
 Typically, they set out a broad vision for the area and are often used as a basis for preparing neighbourhood plans.

-There are a number of parishes in Mid Suffolk with published parish plans and village design statements.
+There are a number of parishes om Mid Suffolk with published Parish Plans and Village Design Statements.